wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     ![image140](./images/media/image140.png)

-11. To define the application in the Liberty configuration file, take a look at the application configuration that has been provided as snippet.
+11. To define the application in the Liberty configuration file, take a look at the application configuration that has been provided as a snippet.

         cat ~/Student/assets/application-config.xml